roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

 </p>
 <p>
 Now , you may say.<br>
-How does he even have to to sit in an Friday morning, have coffee and muffins, and prepare for his yearly audit.<br>
+How does he even have <strong>TIME</strong> to sit in a Friday morning, have coffee and muffins, and prepare for his yearly audit.<br>
+Fridays, are worse than Mondays for me at work.<br>
 <i>Wait a bit, didn't I just repeat myself?</i><br>
 This reminds me of a story I heard many years ago in one of my postgraduate courses.<br>
 </p>
 </blockquote>
 <framed-text>
-<h3>Why Firefighters step so little time fighting fires</h3>
+<h3>Why Firefighters spend so little time fighting fires</h3>
 <div class="center" style="width:80%">
   <img src="https://static01.nyt.com/images/2020/01/31/world/00oz-firefighters-1sub/merlin_168105237_3f8eeb90-0b8a-4dcb-9e6f-4072cc8b451c-superJumbo.jpg?quality=75&auto=webp" alt="Australia’s Volunteer Firefighters Are Heroes.
 But Are They Enough?" style="display:block;width:100%">
   <p style="text-align:center">Australia’s Volunteer Firefighters Are Heroes.
 But Are They Enough?</p>
 </div>
 <p>
-It's about a firefighting unit that time and time won the prestigious prize in the US as the best firefighting unit.<br>
+It's about a firefighting unit that time and time again won the prestigious prize in the US as the best firefighting unit.<br>
 This was not because they were the busiest and had the most fires.<br>
-In actual fact, this unit spend the least on their time responding to emergencies in the whole country.<br>
+In actual fact, this unit spend the least of their available time responding to emergencies in the whole country.<br>
-It's also not because they were in operating an a semi-or rural area.<br>
+It's also not because they were in operating in a semi or rural area.<br>
 In actual fact, they were in the middle of one of the busiest metropolitan areas.<br>
 So, how did they achieve this?<br>
 </p>